HordeBies/ASP.Net-Learning/README.md

 # ASP.Net-Learning

-This project contains a Visual Studio solution, which includes multiple projects created while following the Udemy bootcamp "Asp.Net Core 7 (.NET 7) | True Ultimate Guide".
+This project contains a Visual Studio solution, which includes multiple projects created while following the Udemy bootcamp.
 The projects in this solution cover various topics related to ASP.Net.

 ## Projects

-Here is a list of the projects included in the solution:
+Here is a list of the projects/topics included in the solution:

+- ### Assignments
+  - Assignment_LoginUsingMiddleware
+  - Assignment_Routing
+  - Assignment_Controller_Bank
+  - Assignment_ModelBindingAndValidations
+- ### Basics
   - MiddlewareExample
-- Assignment_LoginUsingMiddleware
   - RoutingExample
-- Assignment_Routing
   - ControllersExample
   - IActionResultExample
-- Assignment_Controller_Bank
   - ModelBindingExample
   - ModelValidationExample
-- Assignment_ModelBindingAndValidations
   - ViewsExample
   - StaticFilesExample
   - LayoutViewsExample
   - PartialViewsExample
   - ViewComponentsExample
   - DependencyInjection
   - EnvironmentsExample
   - ConfigurationExample
-- xUnit
+- ### xUnit, CRUD, Tag Helpers, EF Core, Moq, Repository
   - CRUDExample
   - CRUDTests
   - Entities
+  - Repositories
   - ServiceContracts
+  - RepositoryContracts
   - Services

 Feel free to explore each project to learn more about the specific topics covered in the bootcamp.